Tenant satisfaction measures

 • 62% Satisfied that we make positive contributions to your neighbourhoods

-A range of measures have been or are being put in place by Kingston Landlord Services to improve overall satisfaction with your landlord Kingston Council.
+A range of measures have been put in place by Kingston Landlord Services to improve overall satisfaction with your landlord Kingston Council.

 This includes better communication with our residents including developing more opportunities to get involved.